Alesrr/terra-diffusion/README.md

 **Additional *additions***.
 I'm a big Create Mod fan, and usually play with [TFMG](https://github.com/DrMango14/Create-The_Factory_Must_Grow).
 Because `min_y` has been pinned at -192 for deeper oceans, oil wells have been placed at -189.
 The snow has been made to work with another project of mine called [Snowier Snow](null), which adds snow displacement physics for snow blocks and snow layers, alongside compatibility with the physics engine [Sable](https://github.com/ryanhcode/sable), to work with [Create Aeronautics](https://github.com/Creators-of-Aeronautics/Simulated-Project).
 For compatibility requests, open a discussion.
 I'm actively looking for testers/helpers on the project as it gets more complex!
+NOTE THAT THE MODS LISTED ARE NOT REQUIRED AND THEIR EFFECTS WILL ENABLE WHEN THE PAIRED MOD HAS BEEN FOUND!

 ## Requirements